gmag11/painlessMesh/README.md

 # Getting help

-There is help available on the [wiki](https://gitlab.com/painlessMesh/painlessMesh/wikis/home) and you can also reach us on our [gitter channel](https://gitter.im/painlessMesh/Lobby)
+There is help available on the our [forum](https://groups.google.com/forum/#!forum/painlessmesh-user), the [wiki](https://gitlab.com/painlessMesh/painlessMesh/wikis/home) and you can also reach us on our [gitter channel](https://gitter.im/painlessMesh/Lobby)

 # painlessMesh API